nyankers/lua-em/README.md

 #### em.default\_key (string or nil)

+Default: `nil`

 When calling `em.new()` with a field `key`, this name is used when none is given.
 If it's `nil` (or any other non-string value), then such attempts cause an error to happen instead.

+#### em.retry (integer, boolean, or function)

+Default: `false`

+This register tells the entity manager how to react when it receives a `BUSY` code.

+If a number is given, it will try that many times (so `em.retry = 1` will only try once total).

+If a function is given, it'll call the function, passing along the current number of attempts.
+If the function returns true, then it will retry;
+otherwise, it will not.

+Otherwise, a truthy value will make it retry indefinitely, whereas a falsy value will only try once.

+Note that this register does not imply any waiting period.
+That can be done by configuring the database directly if needed, by accessing `em.db`.

 ## Entities